 Why get satellite TV service?

-Both DISH and DIRECTV offer guaranteed pricing for the life of their contracts (two years), and they’ve done away with additional fees.
+As of January 2017, both DISH and DIRECTV offer guaranteed pricing for the life of their contracts (two years), and they’ve done away with additional fees.
 Other TV providers still list pricing that doesn’t include additional fees, so you’ll end up paying more than what’s advertised.
 A two-year contract for satellite TV can be a disadvantage, but other TV providers require contracts as well (one or two years), and those TV providers that don’t require a contract are typically more expensive than satellite TV (compare Comcast pricing to DISH pricing).

 DIRECTV also has exclusive programming for the NFL with its NFL SUNDAY TICKET.
 Though we’re not fans of limited options, there’s simply no other way to get NFL SUNDAY TICKET.
 (Other professional sports subscriptions—NBA LEAGUE PASS, MLB EXTRA INNINGS, NHL CENTER ICE, etc.—are available on DISH and DIRECTV.)